Update (2023-05-22): Supabase is now SOC2 Type 2 compliant. Read more about security at Supabase in our Security Center.

 Auditors aren’t adversarial like pentesters or bug bounty hunters.
 For example, if you point them to a PR and say that PR closes a security issue reported, they trust that it did.
 They aren’t going to find a way to bypass the fix you implemented and use that to raise an exception in your audit.
 This is why getting SOC2 certified is just a small part of staying secure - what makes your auditor happy will likely be pretty different from what makes a penetration tester happy.

-Getting the Type 1 certification is just the start, and we will be working on getting certified for SOC2 Type 2 and HIPAA next.
+Getting the SOC2 certification is just the start, and we will be working on getting certified for HIPAA next.
 If you are interested in discussing these, we would love to chat.
 We will also be rolling out a series of security improvements to all projects hosted on the Supabase Cloud offering over the coming months.
 Stay tuned!